Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Experiments

-Finally, GDumb is insensitive to decreasing supervision as long as its buffer can be filled completely: its operation is not disrupted by unlabeled examples on the stream, as it ignores the latter entirely.
-While it outperforms other CL methods when few labels are available, WSCL methods surpass it consistently.
-This indicates that the stream provides potential for further learning and should not be dismissed lightly.
+Finally, GDumb does not suffer from lower supervision as long as its buffer can be filled completely: its operation is not disrupted by unlabeled examples on the stream, as it ignores the latter entirely.
+While it outperforms other methods when few labels are available, CCIC surpasses it consistently.
+This suggests that the stream offers potential for further learning and should not be dismissed. \minispace \textbf{CSSL Methods}.~Our PseudoER baseline performs notably well on CIFAR-10, maintaining high accuracy as the amount of supervision decreases.
+However, while CIFAR-10 is a complex benchmark, it only features two classes for each task, which makes it easy for pseudo-labeling to produce reasonable responses (it is noted that a random guess would result in $50\%$ accuracy).
+Conversely, PseudoER struggles to produce valid targets and exhibits a swift performance drop on CIFAR-100 as the availability of labeled data decreases.
+Similarly, we find the application of pseudo-labeling beneficial for SVHN only as the space reserved for the buffer increases, demonstrating the pitfalls of this approach in the online setting.

-\textbf{WSCL Methods}.
-The PseudoER baseline performs overall on par with ER, showing that pseudo-labelling does not necessarily scale well in an online setting.
-Its highest gain in performance w.r.t.\ to ER can be found on CIFAR-10, a complex benchmark that however only features two classes for each task.
-As random guessing between them results in a $50\%$ accuracy, pseudo-labelling can easily produce sensible responses.
-The same does not hold for CIFAR-100, where PseudoER struggles to produce valid targets when supervision is low.

-On the contrary, CIC and CCIC successfully blend supervised information and semi-supervised regularization.
-While ER, on which they are based, encounters an average performance drop of $47\%$, going from $25\%$ to $0.8\%$ labels on CIFAR-10, CIC loses $34\%$ on average and CCIC only loses $26\%$.
-Surprisingly, we observe that most of the times $25\%$ of supervision is enough to approach the results of fully-supervised methods, even outperforming the state-of-the-art in some circumstances (CIFAR-10 with buffer size $5120$, SVHN with buffer size $500$ and $5120$).
-This indicates that the positive effect of their regularization combined with partial supervision can be even more beneficial than directly relying on more supervision.
+On the contrary, the compelling performance of CCIC indicates successful blending of supervised information and semi-supervised regularization.
+While ER encounters an average performance drop of $47\%$, going from $25\%$ to $0.8\%$ labels on CIFAR-10, CCIC only loses $26\%$ on average.
+Surprisingly, we observe that -- for the majority of evaluated benchmarks -- $25\%$ supervision is enough to approach the results of fully-supervised methods, even outperforming the state-of-the-art in some circumstances (CIFAR-10 with buffer size $5120$, SVHN with buffer size $500$ and $5120$).